huycans/kurento-recording-prototype/README.md

 What is kurento-recording-prototype
 ---------------
-Please read Kurento protoype description.docx for more information
+Please read ABSTRACT.docx for more information

 Documentation
 -------------